 He is an avid martial arts and tennis fan and shares a passion for the Olympic Games and ideals.
 More importantly, if you know anything about cricket, you are his new best friend!

-Neelay is married and has a 7 month old son who he hopes will grow up to know that true friends are not made on a computer but in a park, playground or a sports field.
+Neelay is married and has a son who he hopes will grow up to know that true friends are not made on a computer but in a park, playground or a sports field.

 Kevin Coyle has committed thirty-five years to improving America’s education and environmental education fields.
 He has been with the National Wildlife Federation as vice president for education since 2005.

 Prior to NWF, he was president of the National Environmental Education & Training Foundation (NEETF), an award-winning organization chartered by Congress to strengthen U.S. environmental learning for personal stewardship, science education, improved health care, business management, watershed management and natural resource management.
 He has also led and founded several other educational and environmental organizations, including River Network, Inc. (Washington, DC and Portland), American Rivers, and the American Land Resource Association.